OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 * LLM-based AIs such as chatbots frequently *hallucinate*: they can make up facts, incorrectly summarize websites, and reference non-existing resources.
 Always check their output to make sure it’s accurate.
 * There are no easy rules for verifying AI outputs or figuring out when exactly they hallucinate.
 We recommend thoroughly reading through their responses and fact-checking them independently.
 Asking an AI to fact-check or confirm its previous statement is _not_ a reliable method for verifying its output.
 * Remember that AIs do not reason; they use statistical models to output information which they consider to be the best response to a query.
 Every model works differently.
 Take some time to figure out how to best tweak your prompts and become productive with it.
+* AIs that classify content, such as emails or messages, can also misrepresent them.
+A beta version of Apple Intelligence [would misclassify phishing emails](https://lifehacker.com/tech/apple-intelligence-thinks-phishing-emails-are-priority-messages) as high-priority action items.
 * Disinformation actors can also [generate large amounts of false content](https://www.atlanticcouncil.org/blogs/new-atlanticist/exposing-pravda-how-pro-kremlin-forces-are-poisoning-ai-models-and-rewriting-wikipedia/) in the hope that it is picked up and quoted by chatbots and other AI systems (this practice is often called AI poisoning).
 Such attacks are likely to increase in frequency, which makes it even more important that we take steps to critically read and verify any AI outputs.

 ## Completing the risk assessment and deciding what to use AI for